Nipple soreness—sore breasts while breastfeeding newborns

 - A lump you feel close to the skin

-Mastitis—symptoms of a breast infection
+Mastitis—symptoms of breast inflammation